-Total Projected Budget: \$19,500,000.00 Total HUD Disaster Recovery Funds: \$4,000,000.00 Obligated HUD Disaster Funds to Date: \$4,000,000.00 Unobligated HUD Disaster Funds to Date: \$0.00 Cumulative HUD Disaster Funds to Date: \$2,635,871.00
+Total Projected Budget: \$19,500,000.00 Total HUD Disaster Recovery Funds: \$4,000,000.00 Obligated HUD Disaster Funds to Date: \$4,000,000.00 Unobligated HUD Disaster Funds to Date: \$0.00 Cumulative HUD Disaster Funds to Date: \$4,000,000.00

 Measure Description Expected Quantity Cumulative to Date

 of Low/Mod Income persons benefitting N/A 0

 of Low-Income persons benefitting N/A 0

-of Persons benefitting 140947 0
+of Persons benefitting 140947 140947

 of Linear feet of Public Improvement N/A 0

 of Linear miles of Public Improvement N/A 0

 cable feet of public utility N/A 0

 SHORT-TERM CAPITAL PROJECTS - DOWNTOWN ALLIANCE STREETSCAPE PROGRAM ---Following the recovery efforts and round-the-clock clean-up at the World Trade Center site since September 11, 2001, there has been a need to enhance the streetscape neighboring the World Trade Center Site.
 The Alliance for Downtown New York has developed a short term action plan, based on its previously completed Streetscape Study to improve safety, add signage, and increase navigability along lower Broadway.
 Interim security beautification measures for the Financial District are also included in the project.
 The project area consists of both sides of Broadway, from Battery Park to City Hall Park, as well as parts of Park Row and selected intersections in the Financial District roughly bounded by Broadway, Pine Street, William Street, and Beaver Street.
 The main project area along Broadway is divided into three segments: Battery Place to Exchange Place, Exchange Place to Liberty Street, and Liberty Street to Barclay Street.
 This project will complete the Downtown Alliance Streetscape Plan, not including frontages where building construction is planned or underway.
 Elements of the Streetscape Plan include sidewalk inserts, sidewalks with specially tinted concrete, and 12" granite curbs with street names and markers of historic Broadway events; new custom lighting designed to improve overall illumination; new benches, bollards, and waste receptacles; and specially-designed signage to facilitate way-finding and identification of significant sites.
 The streetscape elements are being replaced in-kind.
-In addition, this project includes the temporary placement of landscaped planters at select intersections in the Financial District to establish an interim security perimeter in advance of more developed and/or permanent security measures.---A Subrecipient Agreement for the project was finalized in March 2004.
-In the second quarter of the project, the improvements are near completion.
-There was 2200 square feet of improvements, with work primarily taking place on Broadway between Pine and Cedar Streets, Broadway between Park Place and Barclay Street and Broadway between Fulton and Vesey Street.
-The project is currently progressing toward a late October completion date.
+In addition, this project includes the temporary placement of landscaped planters at select intersections in the Financial District to establish an interim security perimeter in advance of more developed and/or permanent security measures.
+Work was completed in October 2004.
+In total there was 35,265 square feet of improvements, with work taking place on Broadway between Pine Street and Park Place.